robbert-harms/MDT/docs/model_fitting.rst

 If you are providing the gradient deviations map, please be advised that this uses the standard set by the HCP Wuminn consortium.

 The button "Optimization options" allows you to set specific optimization options like which optimizer to use and with which precision you would like to estimate the model.
-The defaults have been tuned to give optimal fit quality and run-time (see Harms et al., in press).
+The defaults have been tuned to give optimal fit quality and run-time.

 .. figure:: _static/figures/mdt_optimization_options.png